Gunung Mas Regency: Politics

 Together with Palangka Raya and Katingan Regency, the regency forms part of the 1st Central Kalimantan electoral district, electing 10 out of 45 representatives in the provincial parliament.
 At the local level, the regency is divided into three electoral districts which have a total of 25 representatives.

 Administrative divisions

 The regency is divided into 12 districts.
-Kurun, where the town of Kuala Kurun is located, is the regency's most populous district with 25.15 % of regency's total population in 2021.
-The fastest growing district in 2021 was Mihing Raya with growth of 4.67 % while the least was Miri Manasa with 1.27 %.
-The most dense district is also Kurun, with density of 39.7 people per square kilometre in mid 2021, while the least dense was Miri Manasa with just 2.7 people per square kilometre.
+Kurun, where the town of Kuala Kurun is located, is the regency's most populous district with 25.5% of regency's total population in 2022.
+The fastest growing district in 2021 was Mihing Raya with growth of 4.67% while the least was Miri Manasa with 1.27%.
+The most dense district is also Kurun, with density of 41.4 people per square kilometre in mid 2022, while the least dense was Miri Manasa with just 2.7 people per square kilometre.
 The gender ratio varies from district to district, from 116 males for every 100 females in Kahayan Hulu Utara to 107 males for every 100 females in Sepang.
-The statistics for all the districts are listed below.
+The areas and the populations at the 2010 and 2020 Censuses for all the districts are listed below, together with their official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the numbers of villages in each district (totaling 114 rural desa and 13 urban kelurahan), and its post codes.

+The 13 kelurahan comprise the administrative centres of each of the districts, plus the further town of Tampang Tumbang Anjir in Kurun District.

+Demographics

+As of mid 2023, the estimated population of Gunung Mas regency was 143,835 people which included 75,066 male population and 67,769 female population.
+The sex ratio in Gunung Mas is roughly 111 which can be translated as there are 111 male population for a 100 female population.
+The population density of this regency on average is 13.22 people/km² with the highest density of 41.55 people/km² located in Kurun district and the lowest density of only 2.71 people/km² in Miri Manasa district.
+The average rate of population growth of Gunung Mas Regency is ranging from 2% to 4% and as of mid 2023 the rate is about 1.93% from the number in mid 2022.

+In terms of religious adherence, Gunung Mas Regency is the only regency in Central Kalimantan with predominant Christian population.
+Almost 68% of the population nominally claimed as Christians which consist of 65% claimed as Protestants and roughly 2% claimed as Roman Catholics.
+Islam comes the second after Christianity with only 20%.
+And the rest with rough 12% claimed as either Kaharingan believers, Hindus, Buddhists, and others.